-Simulations generally find that dwarf galaxies are more efficient than MW–mass galaxies at ejecting metals due to the lower potential well \citep{scannapieco2008,Christensen2016,Muratov2017,Mina2021}.
+Simulations generally find that dwarf galaxies are more efficient than Milky Way (MW)–mass galaxies at ejecting metals due to the lower potential well \citep{scannapieco2008,Christensen2016,Muratov2017,Mina2021}.
 This is in global agreement with theoretical expectations, which consider the relative importance of the injected SN energy and the binding energy of the system \citet{dekelandsilk1986}.
 However, there is no clear consensus among different numerical experiments regarding the fraction of metals that remain in the dwarf galaxies and their CGM.
-For example, the FIRE simulation \citep{Hafen2019} reported that dwarf galaxies could retain between 30 to 100 \% of their metals within all gas inside the virial radius, $\rvir$, and between 10\% and 60\% in their CGM.
-In contrast, \citet{christensen2018} reported lower retention rates, estimating 30\% to 60 \% for gas within $\rvir$, and 15 \% to 25 \% in the CGM.
-Recently, \citet{piacitelli2025} studied a larger simulated sample of dwarf galaxies, finding that the warm and cold phases retained between 5-10 \% of metals formed by the dwarf galaxies.
+For example, the FIRE simulation \citep{Hafen2019} reported that dwarf galaxies could retain between 30 to 100 percent of their metals within all gas inside the virial radius, $\rvir$, and between 10 and 60 percent in their CGM.
+In contrast, \citet{christensen2018} reported lower retention rates, estimating 30 to 60 percent for gas within $\rvir$, and 15 to 25 percent in the CGM.
+Recently, \citet{piacitelli2025} studied a larger simulated sample of dwarf galaxies and found that the warm and cold phases retained between 5-10 percent of metals formed by the dwarf galaxies.
 They also found a weak correlation between galaxy mass and the CGM metal retention factor.
-These differences among numerical results might be due to the differences in the subgrid physics and, potentially, to the different methods and modelling assumed to measure outflows as mentioned before.
+These differences between numerical results might be due to the differences in the subgrid physics and, potentially, to the different methods and modelling assumed to measure outflows as mentioned before.